ChatGPT vs Microsoft Copilot: The Ultimate Productivity Battle in 2024

 • Ethics and Bias: Bias in AI can inadvertently skew security protocols, potentially affecting vulnerable groups more than others.
 Developing fair AI models is essential to maintaining security and ethical standards.

-• Resource-Intensive Implementation: Implementing robust security measures around AI-based workflows is resource-intensive, requiring advanced infrastructure and expertise, which can be a challenge for small and medium-sized businesses.
+• Resource-Intensive Implementation: Implementing robust security measures around AI-based workflows is resource-intensive, requiring advanced infrastructure and expertise, which can be challenging for small and medium-sized businesses.

 3. Best Practices for Securing AI-Based Workflows